Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/waste_form_general_card.rst

       DISSOLUTION_RATE 7.8d-8 kg/m^2-day

-   FRACTIONAL_DISSOLUTION_RATE <double> <unit_string> (semi-optional for type CUSTOM; do not include for types GLASS, DSNF, FMDM, FMDMSURROGATE, or WIPP)
+   FRACTIONAL_DISSOLUTION_RATE <double> <unit_string> (semi-optional for type CUSTOM; do not include for types GLASS, DSNF, FMDM, FMDM_SURROGATE, or WIPP)

     Specifies the fractional dissolution rate for the waste form bulk (or matrix), in units of fractional volume per time of the remaining volume.
 The unit string should resemble 1/time.